Portuguese Navy: Decolonization and late Cold War

-Follow the Carnation Revolution, the Portuguese authorities also start the preparations for the independence of East Timor (ex-Portuguese Timor), until then a peacefully territory.
-The disputes between the several Timorese political parties involves in to an armed conflict, forcing the Portuguese governor Lemos Pires to withdraw to the Atauro Island, 25 km off Dili, in late August 1975.
-After a request from Lemos Pires, the Portuguese Navy sent the newly built corvette NRP Afonso Cerqueira that arrives the waters of Timor in the early October 1975.
-In the early December, the corvette NRP João Roby also arrives the area.
-On 7 December 1975, the Indonesian Armed Forces start the invasion of East Timor.
+Follow the Carnation Revolution, the Portuguese authorities also started preparations for the independence of East Timor (ex-Portuguese Timor), which unlike the African colonies had no recent history of revolutionary guerilla activity.
+Political organizing was legalized, but dispute between the new Timorese political parties soon devolved into an armed conflict, forcing the recently appointed Portuguese governor Mário Lemos Pires to withdraw to Atauro Island, 25 km off Dili, in late August 1975.
+Per request from Lemos Pires, the Portuguese Navy sent the newly built corvette NRP Afonso Cerqueira, which arrived in the waters of Timor in early October 1975.
+The corvette NRP João Roby joined it in early December.
+On 7 December 1975, nearby Indonesia took advantage of the instability and undertook an invasion of East Timor.